STEllAR-GROUP/hpx/docs/sphinx/api/public_api.rst

 Public API
 ==========

+Our API is semantically conforming; hence, the reader is highly encouraged to refer to the corresponding facility in the `C++ Standard <https://en.cppreference.com/w/cpp/header>`_ if needed.
 All names below are also available in the top-level ``hpx`` namespace unless otherwise noted.
 The names in ``hpx`` should be preferred.
 The names in sub-namespaces will eventually be removed.